Two Sample Pages from How to Use Images Legally

 Buildings

 While since 1990 copyright law has covered architectural works, pictorial representations of buildings are specifically permitted by the law.
 The copyright in a constructed architectural work is not violated by the making, distributing, or public display of pictures, paintings, photographs, or other pictorial representations of the work, if the building is located in a public place or is ordinarily visible from a public place.
 A building may, however, enjoy trademark protection.
-See Section 120(a) of the copyright law.

 The technical drawings for a building, which may be copyrighted separately, enjoy copyright protection like any other printed work.